nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The `Model`,

 - stores a `UserPref` object that represents the user’s preferences.
-- stores the residence regulation data
+- stores the ResiReg data
 - exposes the following `ObservableList`s that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change:
     - unmodifiable `ObservableList<Student>`
     - unmodifiable `ObservableList<Room>`